grscheller/dtools-queues/README.md

   - *module* lifo: Last-In-First-Out Queue - LIFOQueue
   - *module* de: Double-Ended Queue - DEQueue

-They allow iterators to leisurely iterate over inaccessible copies of their current state while the queues themselves are free to safely mutate.
+These queues allow iterators to leisurely iterate over inaccessible copies of their current state while the queues themselves are free to safely mutate.
 They are designed to be reasonably "atomic" without introducing inordinate complexity.

 All are more restrictive then the underlying circular array data structure used to implement them.
 Developers can focus on the queue's